gwleuverink/bundle/docs/integrations/laravel-livewire.md

 You may use Bundle in conjunction with Livewire's `@assets` directive.
 This serves a similar purpose as using stacks in plain Laravel, but evaluates scripts even when it was appended on the page after the initial load.

-When your import is not wrapped in a `@assets` directive it will not be evaluated in case it lives inside a conditional piece of template that is not rendered on the first page load.
+When your import is not wrapped in a `@assets` directive chances are high it will not be evaluated in case it lives inside a conditional piece of template.
 Because of this it is recommended to always use Bundle together with `@assets` when using Livewire.

 Refer to the [Livewire docs](https://livewire.laravel.com/docs/javascript#loading-assets){:target="\_blank"} for more information on why you'd might need this.